Traffic in Metro Manila

-Based on the 2015 Global Satisfaction conducted by Waze, Metro Manila has the "worst traffic on Southeast Asia".
-Based on the 2015 Census of population by the Philippine Statistics Authority, the highly urbanized cities of Metro Manila were listed as being some of the densest cities in the world.
+Traffic congestion in Metro Manila is a major urban challenge in the Philippines, affecting economic productivity, public health, and quality of life.
+Metro Manila, officially known as the National Capital Region (NCR), is home to over 24 million people and ranks among the most congested metropolitan areas globally.

+Overview

+According to a "Global Driver Satisfaction" survey conducted by the navigation app Waze in 2015, Metro Manila had the "worst traffic on Southeast Asia".
 Emerson Carlos, MMDA assistant general manager for operation has mentioned that in 2015, motor vehicle registrations in Metro Manila peaked at around 2.5 million.

 Causes

 Infrastructure problems

 One of the primary causes of traffic density within Metro Manila is the current transportation infrastructure.
 Overall, there is a lack of quality infrastructure thus insufficient modes of mobility.

-The Duterte administration has promised that the coming years will be the, "golden age of infrastructure", with a record $168 billion to be spent on 5,000 projects across the nation”.
+The Duterte administration has promised that the coming years will be the "golden age of infrastructure", with a record $168 billion to be spent on 5,000 projects across the nation”.

 Road network

 The road network of Metro Manila consists of radial (R-1 to R-10) and circumferential (C-1 to C-5) roads.
 These are the principal arteries within the city, however given the density of vehicles within the metropolis the roads have become inadequate.
 "Metro Manila only has 1 km of road per 424 vehicles."

 Furthermore, the roads are of poor quality and do not receive maintenance.
 For example, in the scope of the entire country, "Of the 31,400 km of national roads in the system, only about 45% (14,200 km) were assessed as being in good or fair condition in November 2011.”